Shadyshift/corehack-TN-/README.md

 # NOTE
 no I am not a script kid making this client. this is not that serious but more a side project because I am bored :)

-# LICENCE
-It is licenced under the MIT license.
-Look the licence file.